 - Preparation of typical suspension formula.

-- Then, Prepare typical freeze-dried powdered formula.
+- Preparation of freeze-dried powdered formula.

 Preparations of ophthalmic preparations: